AlessandradellaFazia/Estimating-Concentrations-in-Serial-Dilution-Assays/README.md

 The purpose of the project is estimating concentrations of compounds in biological samples using Bayesian hierarchical models within Markov Chain Monte Carlo (MCMC) simulation.

+A common approach for estimating concentrations of compounds in biological samples is the *serial dilution assay*, in which a small amount of sample (or solute) are serially diluted, mixing a amount of sample with a measured amount of a inert liquid.
+Then for each diluted samples we take a measurement.The relation between concetrations and measurements is non linear and therefore it is not suitable to weight the measurements equally.
+Moreover, different dilutions give measurements with different accuracy.

+The goal of the project is to estimates the concentration of a specific compound for a set of samples, using *standards* data (liquid solutions for which the concetration is known).

+Given the small number of measurement available, a Bayesian approach is used.
+This approach makes it possible to exploit knowledge from biology inserted through the priority function.

 ![Example of serial dilution](https://github.com/AlessandradellaFazia/Estimating-Concentrations-in-Serial-Dilution-Assays/blob/main/images/elisa.jpg)